commitizen-tools/setup-cz/README.md

 # setup-cz

-> Github action to configure cz
+> Github action to only configure cz CLI

 ## Usage